8 Critical Things to Do When You’re the New Kid on Staff

 We’ve all found ourselves in positions where we’re excited and scared at the same time.
 No doubt, to a children’s minister in a new position, these feelings run at least as deep and as strong as ever before.
 You may even be wondering, “Why did I ever say yes to this?”

 Just kidding.
 Of course, you won’t need that.
 You have a good head on your shoulders and a wealth of resources available for ideas.
-You also have a copy of Children’s Ministry Magazine in your hands.
-This is a powerful tool to have right now.
-If you do just a small percentage of what you find in this issue, you’ll be well on your way to an effective ministry.
+And if you follow some of the ideas you find in this article, you’ll be well on your way to an effective ministry.

 What to Do Personally When You’re New to Staff